 Reno Child Support Lawyer

-Creating Fair Agreements for the Children’s Best Interests
+Creating Fair Agreements for the Best Interests of Your Children

 A parent’s responsibility to their child does not end upon divorce.
 Nevada law requires parents to continue supporting their child for as long as necessary so they can continue to maintain the standard of living they had before the separation.
 Child support payments are taken from a percentage of a parent’s monthly income before taxes.